Parts of the Sentence - Prepositional Phrases

 Instructions: Pick out the adverb prepositional phrases in these sentences and tell what they modify.

-1. We are proud of the Jazz team and of their record.
+1. We are proud of the Utah Jazz and of their record.

 2. The dark shadows stretched across the road and the park.